-The data were collected and analyzed through applying descriptive statistics.
-The sample of the study was not so large.
-Therefore no statistical tool i.e. mean score, median and percentage was used.
-On the basis of this descriptive statistics analysis recommendations were suggested and conclusion was developed for the future research.
-The researcher conducted interviews of one (DLO) district literacy officer, two dy. district literacy officers and three NGO managers i.e. (PLAN, HEAL & PODA) to investigate the practice of volunteerism in adult education at district Chakwal.
+The data was analyzed and on basis of this analysis recommendations were suggested and conclusion was developed for the future research.
+The researcher conducted interviews of one district literacy officer (DLO), two dy. district literacy officers and three NGO managers i.e. (PLAN, HEAL & PODA) to analyze the implication of volunteerism in adult education.

 The researcher interviewed the DLO & Dy.
-DLO's to investigate the practice of volunteerism in adult education in the rural areas of Pakistan at district Chakwal.
+DLO's to examine the volunteerism in adult education in the district Chakwal.
 The DLO & Dy.
-DLO's were responsible for implementing government literacy programs in the district Chakwal.
+DLO's were responsible for implementing government literacy programs in the district.
 Eighty ALC's and 200 NFBE's were working under the supervision of DLO.
 The DLO & Dy.
 DLO's who had professional experience, found rare volunteerism in adult education.
 The DLO & Dy.
 DLO's were facing challenges, especially providing mobilization and motivation to the learners in basic non formal education and literacy programs.
 The DLO & Dy.
 DLO's were monitoring the literacy programs.
 They were also providing directions to theses basic literacy centers.
 The DLO & Dy.
 DLO's were responsible to establish basic literacy centers in the district.
 The DLO & Dy.
 DLO's were helping the learners to complete their literacy programs.
 The DLO & Dy.
 DLO's found some influential volunteer's and simple volunteers in the district Chakwal.
 The DLO & Dy.
 DLO's were acting as facilitator by helping the volunteers and learners as a mediator.
 The DLO & Dy.
 DLO's were facing problems in finding volunteer teachers to carry out adult learning programs in rural areas of the district.

 Teachers qualification was very low i.e. Matric.
 The honorarium for teachers was insufficient.
 Adult learners were being provided books and other material by the government.
 There was no ALC available for men in the district.
 Time duration was a big problem for adult learners.
 After completion of basic literacy program active students were enrolled in the formal education system.
 The DLO & Dy.
 DLO's had established the district literacy management information system cell.

-The researcher had also conducted interview of three NGO managers (PLAN, HEAL & PODA) to investigate the practice volunteerism in adult education in rural areas of Pakistan at district Chakwal.
+The researcher had also conducted interview of three NGO managers (PLAN, HEAL & PODA) to examine the volunteerism in adult education in the district Chakwal.
 The NGO managers were helping and facilitating DLO & Dy.
 DLO's to implement government literacy programs in the district Chakwal.
 Planned Lifetime Advocacy Network (PLAN) was supporting community to access their rights to education, basic health care and nutrition.
 Pothohar Organization and Development Advocacy (PODA) were working in the district for adult learners.
 PODA launched awareness seminars and campaigns for adult education in the district.
 PODA was providing supplies to the adult literacy centers (ALCs) in the district.
 PODA were providing supplies to 300 ALC's and the target was 400 ALC's.

 The Health Education and Literacy (HEAL) was working along with PLAN Pakistan for adult literacy in the district Chakwal since 2009.
 HEAL established 29 ALC's and 10 NFC's in five union councils of the district Chakwal with the help of volunteers.
 The NGO managers were facilitating and assisting literacy programs in the district.